agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SLURMExamples.rst

  To specify a GPU you want to use:

+  #SBATCH --gres=gpu                          Use a generic GPU

   #SBATCH --gres=gpu:titan_rtx                Use Nvidia Titan Rtx GPU

-  #SBATCH --gres=gpu:titan_rtx:3              Use three Nvidia Titan Rtx GPU
+  #SBATCH --gres=gpu:titan_rtx:3              Use for example three Nvidia Titan Rtx GPU

   #SBATCH --gres=gpu:p2000:1                  Use Nvidia Quadro P2000 GPU